 Town Deal Boards are not legal entities, their role is advisory to Newcastle-under-Lyme Borough Council as the lead council for the two Town Deals.
 However, each board is tasked with producing a well-evidenced Town Investment Plan which sets out a clear understanding of the area, focusing on assets, opportunities and challenges which will help to create a business case to secure Town Deal funding.
 The Boards will meet regularly to develop and subsequently oversee delivery of the Investment Plans.
 In the exceptional circumstances arising from the COVID pandemic, the meetings will take place electronically according to a defined protocol (PDF 50Kb).
 For details of the membership of our Town Deal boards please see the separate pages for Kidsgrove and Newcastle-under-Lyme.

 Now more than ever towns and high streets need support to restore pride and confidence, and build better, stronger local economies for the long term, which is why each of the towns selected to work towards a Town Deal have been able to access additional funding depending on their population size.
 The early investment will kick-start activity in towns and high streets across the country, ensuring local people can see and feel the benefit as soon as possible.
 Newcastle-under-Lyme Borough Council submitted details of proposed projects to MHCLG on 11 August and at the end of September the Council was given the green light for all of the projects contained in the submission.
-Work will begin from October 2020 and projects must be completed by 31 March 2021.
+Work began on these projects from October 2020 and must be completed by 31 March 2021.